Skip to content

 The WISP obligation for PTIN holders flows from two overlapping legal frameworks that together leave no room for ambiguity:

-- IRS Publication 4557 — Safeguarding Taxpayer Data: This publication instructs all tax professionals to create and maintain a written information security plan.
+This publication instructs all tax professionals to create and maintain a written information security plan.
 The IRS explicitly states that "all tax professionals, regardless of firm size" must have a plan in place.
 Publication 4557 draws directly from the FTC Safeguards Rule and is the IRS's primary mechanism for communicating data security expectations to PTIN holders.
+For a detailed breakdown of this publication, see our guide on IRS Form 4557 and safeguarding taxpayer data.

-- FTC Safeguards Rule (16 CFR Part 314): Under the Gramm-Leach-Bliley Act (GLBA), tax preparers qualify as "financial institutions" because they engage in activities incidental to financial services.
-The FTC's Safeguards Rule — significantly updated effective June 9, 2023 — requires all covered financial institutions to implement a written information security program with specific technical, administrative, and physical controls.
+Under the Gramm-Leach-Bliley Act (GLBA), tax preparers qualify as "financial institutions" because they engage in activities incidental to financial services.
+The FTC Safeguards Rule — significantly updated effective June 9, 2023 — requires all covered financial institutions to implement a written information security program with specific technical, administrative, and physical controls.

 IRS Publication 4557, Safeguarding Taxpayer Data, is not structured as a compliance checklist, but it establishes non-negotiable requirements for every PTIN WISP.
 The publication organizes its guidance around three operational areas where tax preparers must assess and control risk:

-- Employee management and training — How do you screen employees who handle client data?
-How do you limit access?
-What security training do staff receive, and how do you document it?
+Employee Management and Training — How do you screen employees who handle client data?
+How do you limit access based on job role?
+What security training do staff receive, and how do you document completion?
+The IRS expects preparers to provide annual security awareness training that covers phishing recognition, social engineering tactics, and proper data handling procedures specific to tax practice.

-- Information systems — What hardware, software, and network infrastructure do you use to process and store client information, and how are these systems protected from unauthorized access?
+Information Systems — What hardware, software, and network infrastructure do you use to process and store client information?
+How are these systems protected from unauthorized access?
+This includes your tax preparation software, client portals, email systems, local network equipment, and any cloud services that touch taxpayer data.

-- Detecting and managing system failures — Do you have procedures to detect unauthorized access or anomalies in your systems?
+Detecting and Managing System Failures — Do you have procedures to detect unauthorized access or anomalies in your systems?
 What steps does your practice take when something goes wrong?
+This area covers your monitoring tools, antivirus and endpoint protection, logging practices, and incident response procedures.

 Publication 4557 draws directly from the FTC Safeguards Rule, which means your PTIN WISP must reflect both sets of requirements simultaneously.
-The IRS further emphasizes that the WISP is a living document — it must be reviewed and updated at minimum annually, and whenever a material change occurs in your business.
-Adopting new tax software, onboarding a cloud storage provider, expanding your staff, or relocating your office all constitute material changes that require WISP review.
+The IRS further emphasizes that the WISP is a living document — it must be reviewed and updated at minimum annually, and whenever a material change occurs in your business operations.

 How to Build a Compliant PTIN WISP: 7 Implementation Steps